Easily Digestible Food for Senior Dogs: 4 Proven Methods

 Senior dogs' digestive systems slow down in four key ways:

 Enzyme production declines.
 The pancreas and small intestine produce fewer digestive enzymes.
-Fats and proteins pass through partially undigested.
+More protein and fat may reach the colon before they are fully broken down.

 Gastric emptying slows.
 Food sits in the stomach longer.
-That's what causes the morning nausea and the skipped meals.
+This can contribute to morning nausea or skipped meals in some senior dogs..

 Most senior dog food digestion tips work by reducing the load on these four systems.
-You're easing friction, not reversing biology.
+These changes cannot be stopped completely, but the right adjustments can make digestion easier.

 Method 1: Improve Dog Digestion with Meal Timing